 The purpose of the Ph.D. in Theatre is to develop leaders in the areas of both studies and practice.
-The curriculum requires an intense exposure to critical theory, history and historiography, and the craft and art of performance, especially directing.
-The majority of graduates become teachers in higher education, artists or both.
+The curriculum requires an intense exposure to critical theory, history and historiography, and the craft and art of performance.
+We offer practice opportunities for doctoral students in directing, acting, and dramaturgy and are expanding our repertoire of performance practice in order to help doctoral students prepare for work as scholar artists.
+Our graduates have excellent placement in higher education, non-profit organizations, and various posts in the entertainment industry as professional artists and administrators.
 Recent and former students from the M. A. and Ph.D. programs work or have worked across a wide array of academic and artistic settings, including Southern Methodist University, The Ohio State University System, Chapman College, Washburn University, CBS, Disney Productions, University of Costa Rica, University of Minnesota (Morehead), Southern Illinois University, University of Georgia, Texas Christian University, University of Minnesota (Duluth), University of Arizona, and Converse College.

 Admission to Graduate Studies